shaazanaam/concurrency-example/EventCommunication.md

     //Step-By-Step Process:
     mcond.notify_one();   //This wakes up the consumer  thread

-4.  //1. notify_one() wakes up the sleeping thread
+4.  //1.notify_one() wakes up the sleeping thread
-    //2.
-The awakened consumer thread tries to reqcquire the lock3 .
+    //2.The awakened consumer thread tries to reqcquire the lock3 .
     //3.Consumer thread gets the lock when it becomes available
-    //4.
-Consumer thread checks the conditon again
+    //4.Consumer thread checks the conditon again

     Producer Thread          Consumer Thread
     ===============          ===============
     Lock acquired            (sleeping, no lock)
     Add to queue